openego/eGon-data/docs/data/DSM.rst

 in a higher spatial resolution.
 All this is part of the dataset :py:class:`DsmPotential <egon.data.datasets.DsmPotential>`.

 Loads eligible to be shifted are assumed within industrial loads and loads from Commercial, Trade and Service (CTS).
-Therefore, load time series from these sectors are used as input data (see :ref:`elec_demand-ref`).
+Therefore, load time series from these sectors are used as input data (see section ref:`elec_demand-ref`).
 Shiftable shares of loads mainly derive from heating and cooling processes and selected energy-intensive industrial processes (cement production, wood pulp, paper production, recycling paper).
 Technical and sociotechnical constraints are considered using the parametrization elaborated in [Heitkoetter]_.
 An overview over the